bharara/sastaGoogle/README.txt

 README
 =================================

+=== To run, install dependencies and run search.py
 === fun.py file have local password and location that should be chnaged when running in another machine
 === Dataset can be download in it's entierity @ https://dumps.wikimedia.org/other/static_html_dumps/current/simple/wikipedia-simple-html.tar.7z